Ford Mondeo hatchback review

 - Interior quality not as good as rivals'

-The Mondeo isn't as distinctive to look at as it used to be, but it looks modern and matches the rest of the Ford range thanks to an update in 2019 that brought it into line with the excellent new Ford Focus.
+The Mondeo isn't as distinctive to look at as it used to be, but it looks modern and matches the rest of the Ford range thanks to an update several years ago that brought it into line with the current Ford Focus.
 The interior is smart as well, so while the Mondeo is often overlooked, it's worth considering.
+If you’re looking at used examples, they tend to be good value compared with rivals.

 Previous versions of the Mondeo were great fun to drive as well as being comfy and practical, but this new version has left that legacy in the past.
 It's just a bit dull and we wish it had some of the fun that Ford has injected into the Fiesta and Focus models.